papa28x4/Docscan/README.md

 # Docscan App

 ## Built with vanilla JS.
-I seized this opportunity to put my newfound understanding of Regex to good use.
+I seized the opportunity to put my newfound understanding of Regex to good use.

 ### Features
  * Get word and character counts